-On balance of the factors considered above, along with relevant case law, we considered that the ICB would be entitled to withhold agreed tariff prices and that this would be not be superseded by public interest considerations.
+On balance of the factors considered above, along with relevant case law, we considered that the ICB would be entitled to withhold information on how much individual contracts are worth and that this would be not be superseded by public interest considerations.

 If you are unhappy with the way in which your request has been handled, NHS Nottingham and Nottinghamshire Integrated Care Board (ICB) have an internal review procedure through which you can raise any concerns you might have.
-Further details of this procedure can be obtained by contacting Lucy Branson, Associate Director of Governance via lucy.branson@nhs.net or by writing to FOI Team at NHS Nottingham and Nottinghamshire ICB, Sir John Robinson House, Sir John Robinson Way, Arnold, Daybrook, Nottingham NG5 6DA.
+Further details of this procedure can be obtained by contacting Lucy Branson, Associate Director of Governance via lucy.branson@nhs.net or by writing to FOI Team at NHS Nottingham and Nottinghamshire ICB, Sir John Robinson House, Sir John Robinson Way, Arnold, Daybrook, Nottingham, NG5 6DA.